-- 1. There is a nexus between the proximity and timing of the conduct in relation to the student's attendance at school or school-sponsored activities. - 2.
-The student is a member of an extracurricular activity and has been notified that particular off-campus conduct could result in exclusion from such activities. - 3.
-Student expression or conduct materially and substantially disrupts the operations of the school, or the Administration reasonably anticipates that the expression or conduct is likely to materially and substantially disrupt the operations of the school. - 4.
-The conduct has a direct nexus to attendance at school or a school-sponsored activity, such as an agreement to complete a transaction outside of school that would violate the student Code of Conduct. - 5.
-The conduct involves the theft or vandalism of school property.
+1. There is a nexus between the proximity and timing of the conduct in relation to the Formatted: Normal, No bullets or numbering g student's attendance at school or school sponsored activities.
+2. The student is a member of an extracurricular activity and has been notified that particular off campus conduct could result in exclusion from such activities.

+3. Student expression or conduct materially and substantially disrupts the operations of the school, or the Administration reasonably anticipates that the expression or conduct is likely to materially and substantially disrupt the operations of the school.

+4. The conduct has a direct nexus to attendance at school or a school sponsored activity, such as an agreement to complete a transaction outside of school that would violate the student Code of Conduct.

+5. The conduct involves the theft or vandalism of school property.